Languages of Finland: Karelian

+Immigrant languages

 Russian

-The Russian language is the third most spoken native language in Finland (1.6%).
-The Russian language has no official status in Finland, though historically it served as the third co-official language with Finnish and Swedish for a relatively brief period between 1900 and 1917.
+The Russian language is the most spoken immigrant language in Finland (1.7%).
+Nonetheless, the Russian language has no official minority status in Finland, although historically it served as a third co-official language with Finnish and Swedish between 1900 and 1917.

+Estonian

+As of 2024, there were 49,563 people in Finland who spoke Estonian as their native language, making up approximately 0.9% of the total population.
+This makes Finland home to the largest Estonian community outside of Estonia.

+Arabic

+As of 2024, Arabic is one of the fastest-growing immigrant languages in Finland, with 43,534 speakers representing approximately 0.8% of the total population.
+This places the number of Arabic speakers close to that of Estonian speakers in the country.
+The largest Arabic-speaking minority groups in Finland are of Iraqi, Syrian, and Moroccan origin.

+Sign languages

+In Finland, two sign languages have official status, the Finnish Sign Language and the Finland-Swedish Sign language, both of which belong to the Swedish Sign Language family.

+Finnish Sign Language is the sign language most commonly used in Finland.
+There are 5,000 Finnish deaf who have Finnish Sign Language as a first language.
+As the Finnish system records users by their written language, not their spoken alone, nearly all deaf people who sign are assigned this way and may be subsumed into the overall Finnish language figures.
+However, Finland-Swedish sign is today only spoken by around 300 people, and is severely endangered.

 Territorial bilingualism

 All municipalities outside Åland where both official languages are spoken by either at least 8% of the population or at least 3,000 people are considered bilingual.
 Swedish reaches these criteria in 59 out of 336 municipalities located in Åland (where this does not matter) and the coastal areas of Ostrobothnia region, Southwest Finland (especially in Åboland outside Turku) and Uusimaa.
 Outside these areas there are some towns with significant Swedish-speaking minorities not reaching the criteria.
 Thus the inland is officially unilingually Finnish-speaking.
 Finnish reaches the criteria everywhere but in Åland and in three municipalities in the Ostrobothnia region, which is also the only region on the Finnish mainland with a Swedish-speaking majority (52% to 46%).

 The Sami languages have an official status in the northernmost Finland, in Utsjoki, Inari, Enontekiö and part of Sodankylä, regardless of proportion of speakers.

 In the bilingual municipalities signs are in both languages, important documents are translated and authorities have to be able to serve in both languages.
 Authorities of the central administration have to serve the public in both official languages, regardless of location, and in Sami in certain circumstances.

 Places often have different names in Finnish and in Swedish, both names being equally official as name of the town.
 For a list, see Names of places in Finland in Finnish and in Swedish.